paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 The Higher Education Act of 1965, referred to in subsec. (b)(8), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219, as amended.
 Title I of the Higher Education Act of 1965 is classified generally to subchapter I (§ 1001 et seq.) of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 The Adult Education and Family Literacy Act, referred to in subsec. (b)(8), is title II of Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-1059, as amended, which is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of Title 20, Education.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Public Health Service Act, referred to in subsec. (b)(10), is act July 1, 1944, ch.
 373, 58 Stat.
 682, as amended, which is classified generally to chapter 6A (§ 201 et seq.) of this title.
 Title XIX of the Public Health Service Act is classified to subchapter XVII (§ 300w et seq.) of chapter 6A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of this title](./chapter-6a-public-health-service.md#section-201) and Tables.